 What to expect

-- Although working environments can differ, the work often involves a combination of office or laboratory-based activities and field work or externally-based tasks.
+- Working environments can differ, but often involve a combination of office or laboratory-based activities and field work or site visits.
 This means you could be working outside in all weathers, working nights or working away from home.

 - Jobs are available in most areas of the UK but geographic mobility may help you to secure promotion.
 Self-employment and freelance work is possible if you have experience in a specific area.

 - You must be prepared to keep up to date with ongoing developments in technology and design.